akerumort/assembly-fundamentals/arithmeticAverage/task.md

    - Divide the sum by 10 to compute the average.
 2. Outputs the arithmetic average to the console.

-## Usage

-Compile and run the program using a C++ compiler supporting inline assembly (e.g., MSVC or GCC).

 **Example Output:**

 ```